OctopusDeploy/blog/blog/2020-05/octopus-bitbucket-pipe/index.md

 ![Bitbucket Pipelines](bitbucket-cd.png)

 In a previous post, I wrote [how to create a Bitbucket Pipe and integrate it with Octopus Deploy](blog/2020-04/bitbucket-pipes-and-octopus-deploy/index.md).
-If you're starting out with Pipes for the first time, then it's worth a read.
+If you’re starting out with Pipes for the first time, it’s worth a read.

-In this post, I'll give you an overview of the new experimental Bitbucket Pipe for Octopus - [octo](https://bitbucket.org/octopusdeploy/octo/).
+In this post, I’ll give you an overview of the new experimental Bitbucket Pipe for Octopus - [octo](https://bitbucket.org/octopusdeploy/octo/).
-With this, you can run more of the commands from the [Octopus CLI](https://octopus.com/docs/octopus-rest-api/octopus-cli/), allowing you to further integrate your Atlassian [Bitbucket Pipeline](https://bitbucket.org/product/features/pipelines) with Octopus to manage your packages, releases and deployments.
+If you’re interested in trying the experimental pipe, you can use it to run commands from the [Octopus CLI](https://octopus.com/docs/octopus-rest-api/octopus-cli/), allowing you to further integrate your Atlassian [Bitbucket Pipeline](https://bitbucket.org/product/features/pipelines) with Octopus to manage your packages, releases, and deployments.

 <h2>In this post</h2>